Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 In Baremetal deployment model, both physical functions are visible to the end user who *does not* have root privileges.
 End user have access to both XRT **xclmgmt** and XRT **xocl** drivers.
-The system administrator trusts both drivers which provide well defined :ref:`mgmt-ioctl.main.rst` and :ref:`xocl_ioctl.main.rst`.
+The system administrator trusts both drivers which provide well defined :doc:`mgmt-ioctl.main.rst` and :doc:`xocl_ioctl.main.rst`.
 End user does have the privilege to load xclbins which should be signed for maximum security.
 This will ensure that only known good xclbins are loaded by end users.